Best restaurant management tips: Managing a restaurant with profit in mind

 taking into account the profitability and popularity of every item to draw the customer’s attention to your most profitable dishes.

-Price your menu so that you reach the target overall food cost of 25–35% of your selling price.
+Price your menu so that you reach the target overallof 25–35% of your selling price.

 Use a POS system to track menu costs per recipe and review them regularly to keep food margins at the target level.